 No. Breast density is an individual characteristic just like hair color or height.
 Young women tend to have dense breasts, although 25 percent of them do not.
-Older women tend to have more of fatty, or low density mammograms, but 25 percent of older women will have extremely dense breasts.
+Older women tend to have more fatty, or low-density mammograms, but 25 percent of older women will have extremely dense breasts.
 Women often convert from dense to intermediate to low density during the course of their lifetime, but changes occur at different times for each woman.
 Breast density reflects the amount of fibroglandular tissue in the breast relative to the fatty tissue.
 Also, the amount of fluid retention in your breast at the time of the mammogram can affect the density.
-Density can change with pregnancy, lactation, menstrual cycle, weight loss/gain, hormone use, surgery, radiation therapy and age.
+Density can change with pregnancy, lactation, menstrual cycle, weight loss/gain, hormone use, surgery, radiation therapy, and age.
 Having dense breasts does not mean you have fibrocystic disease.

 No. Your individual characteristics and hormonal status can affect your breast density.
 Losing more than 20 pounds may increase your breast density, but individual items in your diet do not significantly affect breast density.

 Yes.
 Although the mammogram of a dense breast may not show lumps as clearly as the ultrasound, it is still the best way to look for microcalcifications.
 Most microcalcifications are part of normal aging in the breast.
 If microcalcifications are present in a tumor, they can be the smallest, earliest sign of some cancers.
 Fortunately, microcalcifications show up on mammograms better than on any other test available today, regardless of how dense the breast is.
 For that reason, yearly mammograms are still recommended in women age 40 and over and, in certain situations, in younger women.